evt-project/evt-viewer-angular/README.md

 To use them, please refer to official scss documentation.

-5 - EVT Configuration
+5 - EVT Configuration: technical details
 ---------------------
-There are several configuration options, ranging from the folders where edition data is stored to User Interface layout and available tools, that can be set by editing the configuration files that you can find in the `assets/config` directory.
-To facilitate the configuration work, configuration options are divided into three macro group:
-* Edition Configuration (`edition_config.json`), where to set the configurations closely related to the digital edition, such as the title, the edition level(s), etc.
-* File Configuration (`file_config.json`), where to set the path(s) to the file(s) of the digital edition.
-* Ui Configuration (`ui_config.json`), where to set the configuration closely related to the UI, such as the default language, the default/available theme(s), etc.

 Configurations is defined as a `AppConfig` provider and is injected into main app module.
 It is loaded during app initialization, to that it will be immediately available for every component.
-The three groups are gathered (although kept divided) in a single `EVTConfig` object.
+The four groups are gathered (although kept divided) in a single `EVTConfig` object.
 ```
 interface EVTConfig {
     ui: UiConfig;
     edition: EditionConfig;
     files: FileConfig;
+    editorialConventions: EditorialConventionsConfig;
 }
 ```
 If you want to use a parameter from configuration in your component, you just need to import `AppConfig` and directly use its properties: